Bangkok Chinatown and Night Markets Small-Group Tour including Dinner

 Tour description provided by Viator

-Discover the old and new Bangkok, stop for a coffee at a 100 year-old cafe and enjoy grilled seafood from the market street stalls on this Chinatown and Night Market small group tour.
+Discover the old and new Bangkok, stop for a coffee at a 100 year-old cafe and enjoy food from the market street stalls on this Chinatown and Night Market small group tour.
 From hundreds of street stalls to the finest of Chinese restaurants there's plenty to tempt your taste buds.
 Stroll past market stalls filled with colorful flowers and plenty of bargains.
 Feel the vibe and watch Chinatown come alive at night.